-I suddenly had an idea, a slightly crazy idea, that maybe if I set up a closed forum for people with chronic, complex & rare diseases it could be an extension of my blog.
-A place where a few people could gather to provide support & genuine understanding.
+I suddenly had an idea, a slightly crazy idea, that maybe if I set up a closed forum for people with chronic, complex and rare diseases it could be an extension of my blog.
+A place where a few people could gather to provide support and genuine understanding.
 A place where it was ok to “muse” about how complex life gets when you have more than one illness.
-A place where you know others wouldn’t get scared by what they read but would feel your pain & understand your struggles.
-A place where other chronic illness bloggers & writers could share their work & words of wisdom.
+A place where you know others wouldn’t get scared by what they read but would feel your pain and understand your struggles.
+A place where other chronic illness bloggers and writers could share their work & words of wisdom.

 A few people, maybe 50, or so I thought.

-Within 6 months we had over 1400 members & 7 moderators assisting me.
+Within 6 months we had over 1400 members and 7 moderators assisting me.
 We continue to grow our membership weekly which still amazes me.

 Unbelievable!!
-What a blessing, what a purpose, what an honour & privilege, to be trusted to provide such a large group of people a place to find true friendship, support & understanding.
+What a blessing, what a purpose, what an honour and privilege, to be trusted to provide such a large group of people a place to find true friendship, support and understanding.

 So, I thought it was time to introduce more formally my beautiful team of moderators.
 They have each provided a short bio to tell you in their own words a little about themselves plus a photo.

-I can’t thank them enough for their personal support & commitment in joining me in this crazy musings journey.
-They are just the best, most warmest, caring people you could meet & they all volunteer their time while living with their own complex chronic diseases.💗💗
+I can’t thank them enough for their personal support and commitment in joining me in this crazy musings journey.
+They are just the best, most warmest, caring people you could meet and they all volunteer their time while living with their own complex chronic diseases.💗💗

 So, here’s me…I live with my beautiful husband Peter, who is also my full time carer.
 We live in a stunning Bayside village in South East Queensland, Australia.
-When I’m not busy chatting with you all on the forum, I’m usually found blogging here on “My Medical Musings” or writing articles for “The Mighty”.
+When I’m not busy chatting with you all on the forum, I’m usually found blogging here on “My Medical Musings” or writing articles.